survivejs/webpack-book/manuscript/techniques/05_deploying.md

 ]);
 ```

-After building (`npm run build`) and deploying (`npm run deploy`), you should have your application from the `build/` directory hosted through GitHub Pages.
+After building (`npm run build`) and deploying (`npm run deploy`), you should have your application from the `build/` directory hosted on GitHub Pages.
 You should find it at `https://<name>.github.io/<project>` assuming everything went fine.

 T> If you need a more elaborate setup, use the Node API that *gh-pages* provides.
-The default command line tool it provides is enough for basic purposes, though.
+The default command line tool it gives is enough for essential purposes, though.

 T> GitHub Pages allows you to choose the branch where you deploy.
 It's possible to use the `master` branch even as it's enough for minimal sites that don't need bundling.
 You can also point below the *./docs* directory within your `master` branch and maintain your site.